azurecitadel/azurecitadel.github.io/labs/kubernetes/part1.md

 ## Registering Providers

+AKS is a Generally Avaialable (GA) service as of June 13, 2018 and is currently avalaible in select regions across the globe.
+Please see the current [Product Region Avalaibility](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=kubernetes-service&regions=all) table for updated reference and Roadmap regions.
-As AKS is in preview you might need to register the `Microsoft.ContainerService` provider in your subscription.
-Additionally if this is a new subscription created from an Azure Pass or trial, the core `Network`, `Storage` & `Compute` providers may not be registered.
+If this is a new subscription created from an Azure Pass or trial, the core `Network`, `Storage` & `Compute` providers may not be registered.
 Run the following commands to ensure all four providers are enabled:
 ```
 az provider register -n Microsoft.Network